sander1095/DnDCombatTracker/README.md

 # D&D 5e Combat Tracker
 A D&amp;D 5e Combat Tracker made using Windows Forms

+##Download
+The newest version can be downloaded from the [Releases] (https://github.com/sander1095/DnDCombatTracker/releases/latest/) Tab.

 ##What does it do?
 This program allows you to track your combat in Dungeons and Dragons 5e.
 It is created for fellow DM's so you can speed up your combat and not make your players wait a couple minutes before you are finally ready to begin.